-BUAD 800 BUAD 807 BUAD 808 BUAD 809 BUAD 820 BUAD 840 BUAD 870 BUAD 872 BUAD 875 BUAD 878 Strategic Thinking for the Executive Leader 3 Interpersonal Skills: Team Development 1 Interpersonal Skills: Leading Change 1 Interpersonal Skills: Negotiation and Conflict Resolution 1 Data Analysis and Quality Management 3 Ethical Issues in Domestic and Global Environments 3 Understanding People in Organizations 3 Organizational Development and Change 3 Strategic Human Resources 3 Leadership in International Business Cultures 3 red Course Credits 2 3 34

-Electives (see below) 6

-Professional Project Seminar Thesis
+Strategic Thinking for the Executive Leader 3 BUAD 807 Interpersonal Skills: Team Development 1

+BUAD 808 Interpersonal Skills: Leading Change BUAD 809 Interpersonal Skills: Negotiation and Conflict Resolut tion 1 BUAD 820 Data Analysis and Quality Management .
+3 BUAD 840 Ethical Issues in Domestic and Global Environments 3 BUAD 870 Understanding People in Organizations BUAD 872 Organizational Development and Change BUAD 875 Strategic Human Resources.
+BUAD 878 Leadership in International Business Cultures 3 Total Requi red Course Credits 24 Mathematical and the second s Second second s Second second s Second second se Electives (see a - a a a gra a 6 - BUAD 898 Professional Project Seminar 1.
+16.13 or 1 Thesis 6 GRAM CREDITS.

 Six credits of elective course selection should be made under consultation with the Program Advisor (see sample electives table below).
 Students planning to go on for a Ph.D. degree should elect additional research methods or statistics courses.
-Students in a human resource/management development role may want to elect courses on curriculum design and evaluation in the School of Education Students interested in increasing their general business acumen may elect accounting, finance or economics courses.
+Students in a human resource/management development role may want to elect courses on curriculum design and evaluation in the School of Education.
+Students interested in increasing their general business acumen may elect accounting, finance or economics courses.
 The Program Advisor will review the student's academic background and career objectives in considering any variance to the program on an individual case basis.